ExpediaDotCom/haystack-trends/README.md

-# Haystack Trends
+# Haystack Span Timeseries Mapper
-haystack-trends is the module which aggregates individual spans and creates trends such as mean/median/percentile span duration, error count, span rate etc
+haystack-span-timeseries-mapper is the module which reads spans and converts them to timeseries datapoints

 ##Required Reading

-In order to understand the haystack-trends one must be familiar with the [haystack](https://github.com/ExpediaDotCom/haystack) project.
+In order to understand the haystack-span-timeseries-mapper one must be familiar with the [haystack](https://github.com/ExpediaDotCom/haystack) project.
 Its written in kafka-streams(http://docs.confluent.io/current/streams/index.html) and hence some prior knowledge of kafka-streams would be useful.